torrejonv/teranode/docs/architecture/architecture.md

 ## 4. Services

-The node has been designed as a collection of microservices, each handling specific functionalities of the BSV network.
+The node has been designed as a collection of microservices, each handling specific functionalities of the Bitcoin network.

 ### 4.1.
 Transaction Propagation Service